Become a Volunteer

 What you learn and share as a volunteer can enhance not only your gardening skills but is an enjoyable way to work together to make a positive impact on our community.
 Everyone can help out as their time permits by choosing activities that they enjoy.

+You can meet our volunteer teams and supporters at our periodic volunteer gatherings.
 Attending gatherings and meetings is NOT necessary to be a volunteer.
 We are happy to meet with you individually to talk about what volunteer job is right for your interests, skills and time availability.
 Tell us about a volunteer job you would like to add to our list below.
 If you can't come to one of our volunteer events and have questions please contact Estelle at 708-386-7197 and estelle[at]deep-roots-project.org.
 The date of the next volunteer event will be listed in our Upcoming Events page.

 Core Team – Plans strategy and focus for Deep Roots current and future work